Skip to content

-What is meant by the “City Center Utilities Relocation” project and what is the schedule / timeline for this work?
+What is the “City Center Utilities Relocation” project, and what is the schedule for for rail station and guideway construction work?

-What are the hours of work for the Utilities Relocation projects?
+What are the hours of work for the City Center projects?

-Downtown Utilities Relocation work takes place during two shifts Monday through Saturday from 7:30 am to 5:30 pm and 8 pm to 5 am.
-Dillingham Utilities Relocation work is ongoing on Kamehameha Highway and Dillingham Boulevard, from Middle Street to Kaaahi Street, and will operate with one traffic lane in each direction 24 hours a […]
+Work hours vary by project: Downtown Utilities Relocation Monday through Saturday: 7:00 am to 5:30 pm and 8 pm to 5 am.
+Dillingham Utilities Relocation Ongoing 24/7 Left turns are restricted from Kamehameha Highway and Dillingham Boulevard from Middle Street to Kaʻaʻahi Street, including some driveways Nightly lane clousures may occur on cross streets […]

 What is the status of the wheel/rail issues?